Elsa Majimbo

-Elsa Majimbo (born June 29, 2001) is a Kenyan internet comedienne from Nairobi.
-Her satirical monologues usually feature her eating potato crisps, leaning back to a pillow and using a pair of tiny 1990's sunglasses as a prop.
+Elsa Majimbo (born June 29, 2001) is a Kenyan comedian from Nairobi.
+Her satirical monologues usually feature her eating potato chips, leaning back to a pillow and using a pair of tiny 1990's sunglasses as a prop.

-Majimbo gained recognition in early 2020 during the COVID-19 quarantine period by making home-based funny quarantine videos.
+Majimbo gained recognition in early 2020 during the COVID-19 quarantine period by making home-based comedy videos.
 In February 2021, she partnered with luxury brand Valentino.

 By the end of that year, she had received endorsements from both Fenty and MAC.

 Career and education

 Elsa was a student of journalism from Strathmore University, Nairobi.
 Her monologue videos went viral during the COVID-19 lockdown.